Pick the one you want most

 The Real Cost of Better Sleep: Comparing Therapy, Medication, and DIY Solutions

 Struggling with sleep issues can be frustrating and costly.
 With various treatment options available, including therapy, medication, and DIY solutions, it's essential to evaluate their effectiveness and long-term value.
+Recent studies reveal that sleep disorders cost the U.S. healthcare system $94.9 billion annually, making effective treatment choices crucial for both personal and economic reasons.

 In this guide, we'll break down the real costs associated with different sleep treatments, helping you make an informed decision about the best approach for improving your sleep.